Hiccup: Dad, I can't kill dragons. Stoick: But you will kill dragons! Hiccup: No... I'm really very extra sure that I won't.

 Who Names Their Kid "Dude"?: Hiccup points out how ridiculous his name is, but explains the reasons for awful names (scaring off gnomes and trolls) and says that there are other people with worse ones.

-Artificial Limbs: Gobber not only sports his normal hammer and such, but also a broom, eggbeater, and guitar.
+Artificial Limbs: Gobber not only sports his normal hammer and such, but also, in his flashbacks, a broom, eggbeater, and guitar.

 Art Shift: Gobber's flashback stories are told in 2D animation.

 Bad with the Bone: In this short it's revealed that the Boneknapper dragon uses the bones of dragons and other creatures to make itself a suit of armor.
 It also has multiple bones attached to the end of its tail to form a powerful warclub.